artpi/PersonalOS/modules/notes/README.md

 # Notes Module

-Notes module introduces 2 concepts:

-- **Notebooks** which work like tags - collection of notes.
+WordPress is very close to a great note-taking app out of the box.
+PersonalOS makes sure the experience is ideal:

+- `note` is a fully **private** Custom Post Type
+- You can embed one note in the other via the Note Block
+- You can link notes using WordPress completer (`[[`)
+- Notes are easily accessible in the sidebar while writing a post
+- **Notebook** taxonomy to organize your notes.
 They are also used for TODOs.
-- **Notes** which are the actual notes you create.

-Notes serve as a base for Readwise notes and Evernote notes.
+Notes are used as a base for [Readwise](../readwise) and [Evernote](../evernote) sync.

+### Note block

+### Notes sidebar

 ### Organizing with Notebooks